vanderpool23/vanderschool/course-intro-to-design-and-tech/course-information.md

 #### What is prototyping?

-a) The process of creating a preliminary version of a product or service to test and evaluate its design, functionality, and usability
+1. The process of creating a preliminary version of a product or service to test and evaluate its design, functionality, and usability
-b) The process of creating a finished product that meets the needs and expectations of its intended audience
+1. The process of creating a finished product that meets the needs and expectations of its intended audience
-c) The process of creating obstacles for people
+1. The process of creating obstacles for people

 Feedback: